 When we work with a client on a website design project, we talk in detail about how they want their audience to feel, and we use every tool at our disposal to create that experience.
 Understanding how the psychology of color influences potential customers is an important part of achieving those goals.

 Known as the "Godfather of Influence," Dr. Robert Cialdini has done groundbreaking work on the principles of persuasion.
-He also happens to be a client of ours, and the relationship has helped us become experts in using ethical influence in web design and marketing.
+He also happens to be one of our clients, and the relationship has helped us become experts in using ethical influence in web design and marketing.

 To create persuasive design and marketing, we employ the 6 tools of persuasion: reciprocity, scarcity, authority, consistency, liking, and consensus.
 Watch this video for a little more detail about how they work (5.6 million views don't lie!).